microsoft/LongitudinalDifferenceInDifferencesPy/README.md

 # Introduction
-It's critical to know if the work we are doing is really moving the needle.
-The problem is that there are potentially many other effects at play which is causing your needle to move or inflate.
+It's critical to know if the work we are doing is helping the team reach its organizational goals.
+The problem is that there are potentially many other effects at play.
 One analysis method for doing this is called a difference in differences analysis.
-If I had done nothing, then what would have happened to the numbers I care about or "key performance indicator" (KPI) after people started using my product.
+If I had done nothing, then what would have happened to the numbers I care about or "key performance indicators" (KPI) after people started using my product.
 If you're looking to measure impact on some quantitative KPIs and you don't have the infrastructure for experiments/"randomized control trials"/"AB Testing", then this type of analysis is for you.

 Thanks to Sol Sadeghi (Cosine Data Science team @ Microsoft) for informing me about this analysis technique and helping with the initial code review!